 happy_nd_lady on Instagram recently wrote a book recommendation for Underdogs, and drew this awesome picture of its cover as part of her review.

-And finally, Julie did an art piece and turned it Warhol-esque!
+Julie did an art piece and turned it Warhol-esque!
 (Original version in the bottom-right corner.)

 James sent me a twelve-page storyboard for a theoretical Underdogs movie trailer!
 This is one of its pages, and the very fact that people are dreaming up movie trailers makes me excited for what may one day end up happening…